An annotated digest of the top "Hacker" "News" posts for the fourth week of September, 2016.

 Hackernews decides this is great advice or mediocre advice, based on which blog posts formed their opinions for them.
-Nobody has useful input, but at least one user is coherent enough to win Crypto Buzzword Bingo.
+Nobody has useful input, but at least one Hackernews is coherent enough to win Crypto Buzzword Bingo.
 Some time is spent hating each other's Reddit accounts.
 Nobody upgrades their SSH keys.

 September 25, 2016 (comments)

 A useless person spends some time making a collage without resorting to actual magazines.
 Hackernews is deeply appreciative but not sure what the actionable intelligence is.
 Everyone agrees that all websites need more dynamically-loaded binary dependencies.
-A few users wistfully expound on their desire for an easy-to-read chart telling them what emotions should occur when presented with specially-shaped letters.
+A few Hackernews wistfully expound on their desire for an easy-to-read chart telling them what emotions should occur when presented with specially-shaped letters.

 September 26, 2016 (comments)

 Hackernews is terrified of their upcoming ability to write data to multiple endpoints without adult supervision.
 Some rebellious elements claim they can handle it.
 The term 'sharding' is revisited, but it no longer has a definition.